 "As God is my witness, I'll never be hungry again". -Gone With the Wind, Margaret Mitchell.

-With regards to finding a actress to play Scarlett O’Hara in the film version of Gone With the Wind , Vivien Leigh’s claim to fame also has feminist undertones.
-Largely unknown at the time, the English actress shows considerable comparison to the character of Scarlett O’Hara, apart from the fact that in the novel Scarlett is describes as ‘not beautiful’.
+With regards to finding an actress to play Scarlett O’Hara in the film version of Gone With the Wind, Vivien Leigh’s claim to fame also has feminist undertones.
+Largely unknown at the time, the English actress shows a considerable comparison to the character of Scarlett O’Hara, apart from the fact that in the novel Scarlett is described as ‘not beautiful’.
 Upon reading the novel for the first time the feisty actress declared “I’m going to play Scarlett O’Hara’.
-Although competing with hundreds of would-be southern belles, along with leading american actresses such as Bette Davis, Vivien had set her heart of getting the role, whatever it took.
+Although competing with hundreds of would-be southern belles, along with leading American actresses such as Bette Davis, Vivien had set her heart of getting the role, whatever it took.
 She had been preparing herself for the part for years, she knew passages of the book by heart; the character was just her.
 She believed it was her.
-Vivien leigh travelled to america with her partner Laurence Olivier, determined to get an audition.
+Vivien Leigh travelled to America with her partner Laurence Olivier, determined to get an audition.
 David O.Selznick was filming the burning Atlanta scene when Vivien, fully dressed as a southern belle presented herself.
 Vivien Leigh was cast as Scarlett O’Hara.
-Winning an oscar for her portrayal of the manipulative Scarlett, the role of Scarlett O’Hara in Gone With the Wind is considered to be the most famous and icon role in cinematic history.
+Winning an Oscar for her portrayal of the manipulative Scarlett, the role of Scarlett O’Hara in Gone With the Wind is considered to be the most famous and icon role in cinematic history.

 "While Scarlett wasn't the most easy-going type, neither am I" -Vivien Leigh.

 "Death, taxes and childbirth!
 There's never any convenient time for any of them." -Margaret Mitchell, Gone With the Wind.